Use the Sling Resource Merger in AEM using-the-sling-resource-merger-in-aem

 -

 The Sling Resource Merger includes two custom resource providers - one for overlays and another for overrides.
-Each of these can be can invoked within your code by using a mount point:
+Each can be invoked within your code using a mount point:

 Overlay: